Strategies

 Returns option chain for a particular exchange.

-Using the chains dictionary obtained from get_chains finds all of the multiplier for the option chains on a given exchange.
+Using the chains dictionary obtained from get_chains finds all the multipliers for the option chains on a given exchange.

 • chains (dictionary of dictionaries) – The chains dictionary created by get_chains method.